tplisson/k8s-CKA-study-notes/README.md

 kubectl exec <pod> -c <container> -- <command>
 ```

-verify there are endpoints for a service
+Verify there are endpoints for a service
 ```
 kubectl get endpoints <service>
 ```